VidyaMandava/VidyaMandava/README.md

 ### Hi there 👋, I'm Vidya
 #### Decoding Data for Business Excellence

-I have 12+yrs of experience in Data analytics working currently as Senior Management Consultant solving business problems into data-driven problems and help build solutions.
+I have 13+yrs of experience in Data Science working currently as Senior Data Scientist solving business problems into data-driven problems and help build solutions.
 Worked on different projects in industries like Fintech's , Banks & Insurance firms.

 **Data Pre-processing**: NumPy, Pandas.